 Patient 1 - This 42-year-old woman was scheduled for bilateral mastectomy and was told she would need tissue expansion for two months prior to placement of her final implants.
 She came to Dr. Zenn instead for a Zenn Delay.
 Although she was having her nipple removed during the mastectomy, Dr. Zenn felt that due to her breast droopiness, she had plenty of skin that could be used to avoid tissue expansion.
-She is pictured before her mastectomy, after at 2 weeks with the skin viable and healthy, 4 months afterplacement of her implants (no tissue expanders!) and finally after 3D tattoos.
+She is pictured before her mastectomy; 2 weeks after her mastectomy with viable and healthy skin; 4 months after placement of her implants (no tissue expander!); and finally after application of 3D tattoos.
 The shape of the breasts using Zenn Delay is much more natural than the usual flatness seen after months of tissue expansion.

 Patient 2 - This is a 51-year-old with right breast cancer who underwent Zenn Delay.
 She is pictured at two weeks after mastectomy then 4 months after reconstruction with a gel implant on the right and mastopexy on the left for best symmetry.
 Her reconstructed breast is soft and naturally shaped with her own nipple preserved.

 Patient 3 - This 57-year-old would normally have had a mastectomy and tissue expander on the right and a breast lift with augmentation on the left to match.
 Dr. Zenn felt that she did not need surgery on the left and that using a Zenn Delay he could effectively create a right breast to match the left.
 Shown two weeks after mastectomy and her final result with a gel implant 2 months later.
 Her breasts are soft, natural, and she did not have to change her wardrobe!